magento/merchdocs/src/marketing/price-rules-catalog-create.md

         If **ALL** of these conditions are **TRUE**: <br/>Attribute Set **is** …

    - Click **is** and choose the comparison operator that describes the condition to be met.
-These options may include an option for different comparisons, such as matching values, not including or including at least one of a value, and great than, equal to, and less than a numerical amount.
+These options may include an option for different comparisons, such as matching values, not including or including at least one of a value, and greater than, equal to, and less than a numerical amount.
 In this example, the options are `is` and `is not`.

    - Select or enter values for the condition.
 Depending on the condition, you may select products from a grid or list, enter a numerical value, and so on.
 For this example, click the (**...**) more link and choose the attribute set upon which the condition is based.